CptChiler/rawDIAtect/README.md

 ## Usage example

-Input needs to be a folder with .csv files from DIA-NN!
+Input needs to be a folder with .csv files from DIA-NN and runs should have unique names.

 <ins>Minimal input:<ins>